The equivalence principle for a plane gravitational wave in torsion based and non-metricity based teleparallel

 To make the formulae shorter, we won't write the argument $(t-z)$ of functions $f$ and $g$ and their derivatives of each order.
+Now we follow the ``turning off'' gravity principle in TEGR.
 For this tetrad, we calculate L-CSC (\ref{A}) which has the non-zero components:

 where prime means a derivative with respect to $u = (t-z)$, and the index with ``hat'' is the tetrad index.

-Non-zero components of Riemann tensor are proportional to $ f'' $ or $ g'' $, so turning off gravity both in STEGR and TEGR means that:
+Non-zero components of Riemann tensor constructed with the use of (\ref{LCSCsimple}) are proportional to $ f'' $ or $ g'' $, so turning off gravity means that:

-i.e
+i.e.,

 where $c_1$, $c_2$, $d_1$ and $d_2$ are integration constants.
 Turning off gravity by (\ref{turningwave}) we get ISC with non-zero components:

 Then we calculate superpotential (\ref{super_K}) with (\ref{K_A_A}) definitions which has the non-zero components: